 My purpose is to encourage as many visitors as possible to visit the artists’ websites, because I want to help artists gain new followers, buyers and career opportunities.

-I believe that Art make us see and feel differently than before we saw it and it must must transform us.
+I believe that Art make us see and feel differently than before we saw it and it must transform us.
 The best artists have this ability.

 Selecting The Finalists